the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 ### Methodology:
 In order to build an easily interpretable pipeline, experts' knowledge and feedback were leveraged.
 Using the list of keywords from the semantic workshop, this method allowed for the extraction of sentences that potentially indicate the presence of the metrics.
 If a sufficient number of the sentences containing the keywords were found, the statement was classified as positive, meaning it contains the metrics, or else, a random forest model was trained to classify the statement.
 For this exercise, the list of keywords associated with the metrics from the semantic workshop was used.
 Those words were enlarged to incorporate more 'business knowledge', for instance, by including a list of synonyms (e.g. for assessment, we added evaluation, rating, etc.).

 Based on this list, all the sentences containing these keywords were extracted.
-All statements for which at least 6 sentences containing keywords were extracted were classified as positive.
+All statements for which at least six sentences containing keywords were extracted were classified as positive.

 Based on the assessment of the application of this methodology for the metric ‘Risk Assessment’, by using a simple rule, some statements were classified with rather high accuracy.
-Using 6 sentences as the threshold, 38% of the statements were classified with an 83% accuracy.
+Using six sentences as the threshold, 38% of the statements were classified with an 83% accuracy.

 ![Screen Shot 2021-11-30 at 11 33 44 am](https://user-images.githubusercontent.com/64998301/143969615-76cecc2c-744c-4c64-acd3-2b74507a1d4b.png)